FujiwaraNaoto/atcoder1/README.md

  - how to print decimal with the designated number of digits, see decimal.cpp

+ - how to check random case,
+ see checker.cpp (This code is convenient when you're solving adhoc questions)

  you have to compile them with options  -std=c++17 or  -std=c++11